 - While this is sometimes overlooked, delegate your tasks whenever it seems feasible.
 Working more to get more things done has nothing to do with time management.

-- I’ve once come across a great article on the importance of the morning routine on the web.
-However, its author decided to take it down, so I cannot share it here.
+- I’ve once read a great article on the importance of the morning.
+Sadly, its author decided to take it down, so I cannot share it here.
 But the idea is simple: if you stick to the same routine every morning, you will get on track with your daily tasks faster and achieve your goals more easily.
 There is no need to do anything extraordinary to become more disciplined and productive.

 - It may also help you to get up earlier.
 I must admit that it did wonders for me.
 And those of you who are rather night owls than early birds can try to get up at least half an hour earlier.
 Surprisingly, this can really make a difference.
 You may also want to do some urgent and not important things when you know you are less productive.